ServiceStack/Admin/README.md

 #### IconUrl

-Can either be an url to a **24x24** icon or preferably to avoid relying on any external resources, Admin UI embeds both [Google's Material Design Icons](https://design.google.com/icons/) and [GitHub's Octicon](https://octicons.github.com/) fonts which can be referenced using the custom `octicon` and `material-icons` schemes, e.g:
+Can either be an url to a **24x24** icon or preferably to avoid relying on any external resources, Admin UI embeds both
+[Google's Material Design Icons](https://design.google.com/icons/) and [GitHub's Octicon](https://octicons.github.com/) fonts which can be referenced using the custom `octicon:` and `material-icons:` schemes, e.g:

  - octicon:icon
  - material-icons:cast